neiker/experiments/README.md

 ```
 `expo-cli` will be executed for you and the app is ready to be executed on the platform of your choise by pressing `i` (iOS) or `a` (android)

+# Experiments on this project

+All experiments are focused on animations and gestures.

+## Sorted List (WIP)
+Drag<strike>&drop</strike> items on a list while you keep the posibility of scroll over the elements.

+## Draggable Stickies
+Sticky notes you can drag&drop and also resize.

+## Twitter Header
+Pseudo-sticky header.
+It disappears when you scroll down and appears again as soon as you scroll up.

+## Animated Wave
+Just an animated SVG.

+## Magnet
+A box that sticks to the borders if is leave too close to them.

+## Photo Albums
+A photos app with nice transitions between screens using [react-navigation](https://reactnavigation.org/) and [react-navigation-shared-element](https://github.com/IjzerenHein/react-navigation-shared-element)